 As part of Vodacom’s commitment to socio-economic development local Small, Medium and Microenterprises (SMMEs) were appointed to install the solar panels and do the construction work required.
 The appointment of local SMMEs also provided the opportunity for skills transfer due to the scale of the project and the limited number of skilled technicians that were available to complete the task.

-The solar panels were supplied and installed by SolarWorld Africa, with distribution partners In-Toto Solutions and engineering support from WPS consultants.
+The solar panels were supplied and installed by SolarWorld, with distribution partners In-Toto Solutions and engineering support from WPS Consulting.
 The solar electricity system, which has pitched and flat roof sections installed over a 3600m² area, uses SolarWorld’s roof integrated Sundeck ® pitched roof mounting structure and the Suntub ® flat roof mounting structure.